cw-johnson/lin-cj-pack/README.md

 MacOS (darwin) using Apple's "Accelerate" Framework

-Linux using the generic CBLAS interface
+Linux using the generic CBLAS interface.
     You can install architecture specific backends, i.e OpenBLAS, Intel MKL, AMD AOCL-BLIS for increased performance